recurly/recurly-client-php/README.md

 Alternatively, you may download the PHP files in the `lib/` directory and place them within your PHP project.

+### Requirements

+The PHP library depends on PHP 5.3.0 (or higher) and libcurl compiled with OpenSSL support.
+Open up a phpinfo(); page and verify that under the curl section, there's a line that says something like:

+    libcurl/7.19.5 OpenSSL/0.9.8g zlib/1.2.3.3 libidn/1.15

 ## Initialization